golemfactory/golem-architecture/specs/deposits.md

 They are not notified about deposit ID, because we don't see how can it benefit them.
 We are open for suggestions, but this solution was designed to solve other problem.

-To benefit providers we need to implement something like locking funds for every provider separatly.
+To benefit providers we need to implement something like locking funds for every provider separately.

 Who cares about poor providers anyway?